MasterDevX/mpvnet/README.md

 ## mpvnet
 This is a Chrome / Firefox extension that allows you to play / download media across different websites with mpv / yt-dlp.

-## Note
-The project is currently on the very early stage of development and only works on distros with **KDE Plasma** desktop environment.
-Want this to change as soon as possible?
-Feel free to contribute!

 ## Features
 The project offers the following functionality:
 - Working on all linux distros